We Love Doodles

 1. Castor Oil For Dogs With Ear Infection

-You might think the answer to this question is no. After all, castor oil is toxic for dogs if ingested.
-But there’s a world of difference between a dog’s digestive tract and the ear canal.
-That means you can safely use castor oil on dogs with ear infections.
+There’s a world of difference between a dog’s digestive tract and the ear canal.
+That means you can safely use castor oil for dogs’ ears and infections.

-• Antifungal
+- Antifungal

-• Anti-inflammatory
+- Anti-inflammatory

-• Antibacterial
+- Antibacterial

 2. Castor Oil and Canine Cataracts

 Another effective use of castor oil for dogs is as a cataract treatment.
-If your dog suffers from cataracts, then applying a few drops of castor oil to their eyes with an eyedropper can help resolve the problem.
+If your dog suffers from cataracts, applying a few drops of castor oil to their eyes with an eyedropper can help resolve the problem.

 3. Castor Oil For Dogs With Tumors